The White Patriotic Jumper is a sample treatment,

 but also from adjoining component tension.

-Holes were drilled clean, and hardwood dowels were placed through the holes for snug fits.
+To this end, holes were drilled clean, and hardwood dowels were placed through the holes for snug fits.
 We used hide glue to secure the dowels.

 Hide glue can be loosened with warm water, direct heat, or vinegar, if necessary, allowing for the reversibility of work performed possible by future restoration efforts.